svanve/pokemon-quiz/README.md

 # A Pokemon Quiz Web Application

-## An opportunity for fans to test their knowledge of the Pokémon game series.
+## An opportunity for Pokémon fans to test their knowledge in the famous game series.

 ### Description